multilinguallog/MultilingualLog/README.md

   - Comparing the parsing results for consistency and accuracy

  ## data
- The datasets and intermediate data used in thie repo is shown in
+ The datasets and intermediate data used in this repo are shown in: https://zenodo.org/records/15577263